DillonBArevalo/EmpireApp/notes.md

 ## Random notes:

 - decided on adding energy boosts upon getting more skill points, not upon getting more skills!
-- DON'T HAVE A WAY TO TRACK BCS FOR WEAPONS!
-NEED OBTAINED WEAPON SKILLS TABLE

 - maybe add a sidebar (openable) that holds all characters with their available skill points